 (for TOEFL) http://www.toefl.org

 After completing the Common Application form and sending a $55 processing fee (in U.S. currency), your school should forward a secondary school transcript as well as official copies of test results of any government or centrally administered national college examination.
 The school transcript should provide a detailed list of courses taken in the final four years of secondary school (or secondary school and junior college), the grades received or evaluation of work for each course, and the student’s rank in the class.
 The information should come directly from the school to Wesleyan, not from the applicant.

 Please note that documents not in English must have a certified English translation attached.

 Interviews are not required as part of the admissions process, but we encourage prospective students to arrange them if possible.
 An interview can provide an opportunity to speak with a member of the admission staff about the academic, extracurricular, and social life of the University.
 If you will be visiting the United States while applying to colleges, a campus visit is strongly encouraged.
 Please contact the Office of Admission at (860) 685-3000 as soon as your travel itinerary is definite.
 If you cannot visit campus, you may be able to schedule an interview with an alumnus/a representative in your area from mid-October through December.
-To see if there is an alumnus/a interviewer in your area, please send an e-mail to firstname.lastname@example.org, or send a written request to our office.
+To see if there is an alumnus/a interviewer in your area, please refer to the interview section of the admission site.
 We may also be able to arrange an interview via Skype.
 Prospective students may interview only once, either on- or off-campus, and not before May of their junior year.

 College Entrance Examination Board Advanced Placement (AP) Examinations: The University will grant first-year students up to two credits for a score of 4 or 5 received on an AP examination, provided that they then take at least one upper-level course in the appropriate department at Wesleyan.